Using higher-order contracts to model session types: Introduction

 Moreover it is the largest preorder between higher-order contracts which satisfies (\ref{eq:fixpoint}).

-The proof of (\ref{eq:fixpoint}) depends on an alternative syntactic characterisation of the set-based preorders $\peerleq[\B]$ which in turn relies crucially on a natural property of the peer-compliance relations: \begin{quote} For every contract $\sigma$ there exists a complementary contract, $\dual{\sigma}$, which complies with it, $\sigma \peercmpl[\B] \dual{\sigma}$. {($\star$)} \end{quote} In view of the obvious correspondence between contracts and session types there is a natural candidate for complementary contracts.
-Intuitively the dual of a type $\stdual{T}$ is designed to capture the behaviour complementary to the one expressed by the type $T$.
-Moreover the duality function on session types discussed on page~\pageref{dual.discussion} immediately extends to contracts; specifically we can define $\stdual{\sigma}$ to be $\M{\stdual{\invM{\sigma}}}$.
+The proof of (\ref{eq:fixpoint}) depends on an alternative syntactic characterisation of the set-based preorders $\peerleq[\B]$.
+The proof of this syntactic characterisation relies in turn on a crucial property of the peer-compliance relation: \begin{quote} for every contract $\sigma$ there exists a complementary contract $\rho$ which complies with it, $\sigma \peercmpl[\B] \rho$. {($\star$)} \end{quote}

-However there are contracts $\sigma$ which do not comply with their standard duals, $\sigma \notpeercmpl[\B] \stdual{\sigma}$; see \rexa{issues-stdual}.
-To establish $(\star)$ above we use instead a novel function, which in this paper we call \emph{dual}, see \rdef{novel-dual}. \leaveout{ \begin{quote} For every contract $\sigma$ there exists a complementary contract, $\comp{\sigma}$, which complies with it, $\sigma \peercmpl[\B] \comp{\sigma}$. {($\star$)} \end{quote} In view of the obvious correspondence between contracts and session types there is a natural candidate for complementary contracts.
-Intuitively the dual of a type $\stdual{T}$ is designed to capture the complementary behaviour expressed by the type $T$.
-Moreover the duality function on session types discussed on page~\pageref{dual.discussion} immediately extends to contracts; specifically we can define $\stdual{\sigma}$ to be $\M{\stdual{\invM{\sigma}}}$.

-However, somewhat surprisingly, there are contracts $\sigma$ which do not comply with their duals, $\sigma \notpeercmpl[\B] \stdual{\sigma}$; see \rexa{issues-stdual}.
-However $(\star)$ above can be established by using instead a \MHc{modified} notion of dual, which in this paper we call \emph{complement}. } We also believe that this alternative notion captures the intuitive definition of complementary behaviour more faithfully than the standard duality.
+However constructing such complementary contracts is not straightforward.
+One possibility is to use the notion of the \emph{dual} of a session type, \cite{DBLP:conf/parle/TakeuchiHK94,DBLP:conf/esop/HondaVK98}, already discussed informally on page~\pageref{dual.discussion}.
+A formal definition may be found in Figure~\ref{fig:std-dual}, and is readily adapted to contracts via the translation $\encSym$; specifically we can define $\stdual{\sigma}$ to be $\M{\stdual{\invM{\sigma}}}$.

+However there are contracts $\sigma$ which do not comply with their duals, $\sigma \Npeercmpl[\B] \stdual{\sigma}$.
+Moreover these are not esoteric contracts but occur naturally when modelling reasonable processes.
+A typical example is the contract $\Rec[x]{?(x).\Unit}$, corresponding to the session type $\Rec[X]{ \e}$ needed to type the process in \rexa{intro-funny-types-needed}.
+In \rexa{issues-stdual} we explain why this contract does not comply with its dual, assuming $\B$ satisfies some minimal requirements.

+The problem occurs with recursive contracts in which recursion variables occur in message fields.
+Indeed in \rthm{standard-duality-comply} we show that $\sigma \peercmpl[\B] \stdual{\sigma}$ whenever $\sigma$ has no such occurrences of recursion variables; again subject to minor conditions on $\B$.

+However for arbitrary contracts we need a more general method of constructing a complementary contract, which for example applies to useful contracts such as $\Rec[x]{?(x).\Unit}$.
+In \cite{DBLP:conf/concur/BernardiH14} we used a function, $\comp{-}$, to fulfil this role; the same function was independently proposed in \cite{DBLP:journals/corr/abs-1202-2086}, although with a different purpose in mind.
+But unfortunately this has the same defect as duality: there are also contracts $\sigma$ such that $\sigma \Npeercmpl[\B] \comp{\sigma}$; see \rexa{comp-broken}.